StevNdegwa/todaynews/README.md

 2. Covid19 data; REST API homepage Url: https://covid19api.com/
 3. Weather news; OpenWeather REST API homepage URL: https://openweathermap.org/api

-## More info
+## More information

-In this project I make proper use of react features such as:<br/>
+> In this project I make proper use of react features such as
-* React Hooks, including custom hooks and third party hooks<br/>
+* React Hooks, including custom hooks and third party hooks
-* Code Splitting<br/>
+* Code Splitting
-* Memoization<br/>
+* Memoization

-I make use of Material Design concepts in designing the features.
+I make use of Material Design concepts in designing the user interface features.